sidney-eliot/3d-artists-handbook/content/texture/baking-and-texturing-prep.md

 >Armor_p014_high_003
 >Armor_pt015_high

-Other things one could add to the name are texture resolution and texture sheet, as well as if the low part doesn't need to be baked.
+Other things one could add to the name would be helpful descriptors like texture resolution and texture sheet number, as well as if the low part doesn't need to be baked.

 ## Color ID Mapping
-This is a convenience step which makes masking easier and more precise.
-T

-Color ID mapping is a convenience step.
-The color ID maps save time down the line and can get more precise texturing results.
+Color ID mapping is a convenience step which makes masking in the texturing phase easier and more precise, yielding better results.
 Note however that they can also have the opposite effect because of having to fiddle with masking the colors and the initial setup needed to be able to render them.
 For more organic models, hand painting masks while texturing is often faster without a drop in quality.
-So in general, doing this step is up to personal preference.
+So in general, doing this step depends on personal preference and the project at hand.

 When baking the color ID maps, make sure the colors are flat, so no [[glossary#Anti-Aliasing|anti-aliasing]].
 If the baker doesn't support that, Substance Painter has a tolerance slider for the ID map, which is fine as a last resort.
 The colors should also be as unique as possible from each other.